prachi-mittal18/JAVA-DSA-Bootcamp/README.md

-#JAVA-DSA-Bootcamp
+# 🚀 Java + DSA Bootcamp
-This repository contains my daily progress through the Java + Data Structures and Algorithms Bootcamp by Kunal Kushwaha.
+This repository contains my daily progress through the **Java + Data Structures and Algorithms Bootcamp** by Kunal Kushwaha.
 I'm documenting my learning journey, uploading Java code, notes, and solutions as I progress day by day.

 The bootcamp covers foundational and advanced topics in both Java programming and Data Structures & Algorithms (DSA).
 It's designed for beginners and intermediate learners who want to strengthen their problem-solving skills and Java fundamentals.

-###Key Learning Areas:
+### Key Learning Areas:
 -Java Programming (Syntax, OOP, etc.)
 -Arrays, Strings
 -Functions and Recursion